Chapa once had a different name, before he was torn from the earth.

 Do not rush.
 We still have the whole young evening.
 Think about it well," said Chapa.

 We sat like that for an hour around the fire, laughing, joking around.
 Zvi even offered to bring a finjan from his house, the nearest house there, and make coffee.
 Chapa suggested that we drink the coffee after.
-Then we were silent, or rather, each one was isolated with his own eucalyptus shell, and began to be uncomfortable in the air, until Chapa said, "Well.
+Then we were silent, or rather, each one was isolated with his own eucalyptus shell.
+It began to be uncomfortable in the air, until Chapa said, "Well.
 So you give me the shells now?"

 He knew we were not about to give it to him.
 We were not ready yet.